San7o/haplolang/README.md

 # Haplolang

-I decided it is finally time for me to implement a proper programming language in C like a real programmer, so here is `Haplolang`.
-"Haplo" is a Greek word meaning simple, which describes my philosophy in implementing the language.
-Haplolang an s-expression based imperative language, greatly inspired by Lisp, and my main motivation is purely recreational.
+Haplolang an s-expression based imperative language implemented in C, greatly inspired by Lisp.
+The term "Haplo" is a Greek word meaning simple, which describes my philosophy in implementing the language.

-The current implementation was developed in two sittings: first the parser and then the interpreter + cli program.
-Some functions are implemented for basic math operations and printing, you cannot define functions yet.
+This is a recreational programming project.

-Everything is implemented in C. The project is composed of:
+The project is composed of:

 - `libhaplo`: the library containing all the logic
 - `haplostdlib.a`: the haplo standard library in C